My Quiet Kitchen

 pin to save recipe for later

-scooping up corn pudding from a white baking dish.
+Scooping up corn pudding from a white baking dish.

 What is corn pudding?